 “Certainly, I hope to see the injured players back in action in the upcoming matches.
 I congratulate the players for their strong performance and we were in dire need of victory and we missed the fans in today's match and we wanted them to be there to celebrate with us," he concluded.

 Since the outbreak of the coronavirus, the matches are being held without fans all over the world.
 Though last week, Dubai allowed fans with the 30 per cent capacity with strict safety protocols.

-Al Ain suffered a shocking 4-0 defeat to Ajman at Hazza Bin Zayed Stadium in matchweek 20 of the Arabian Gulf League on Saturday.
+Ronaldo Mendes' was on target goal as Al Wasl rallied to hold Al Ain for a 1-1 draw at Hazza Bin Zayed Stadium in matchweek 19 of the Arabian Gulf League (AGL) on Saturday.